-The monthly mean fractional contribution of TC rainfall to total rainfall during 1998-2012 is shown in Figure 2.
-TC rainfall makes larger fractional contributions during JASO over both the WNP and the coast of the EA.
+The monthly mean fractional contribution of TC rainfall to total rainfall during 1998-2012 is shown in Fig. 2.
+TC rainfall makes larger fractional contributions during JASO over both the WNP and the coast of EA.
 In other months, the TC contribution is small and confined to the WNP warm pool.
-Only the Indochina peninsula is affected by TCs in November-January.
-Note that there are some spotted contributions over the mid-latitudes in December-February.
-This is caused by mid-latitude disturbances that have been identified as TCs and thus been included in the analysis here.
-However, the contributions from these mid-latitude disturbances are negligible.
+Only the Indochina Peninsula is affected by TCs in November-January.
+Note that there are some spotted contributions over the midlatitudes in December-February.
+This is caused by midlatitude disturbances that have been identified as TCs and thus been included in the analysis here.
+However, the contributions from these midlatitude disturbances are negligible.

-During JASO, the average contribution of TC rainfall over the southeastern coast of China is 10- 223 30%.
-The contribution is larger at lower latitudes, especially over islands, e.g., Taiwan, Hainan 224 island and the Philippines, where the contribution is as high as 40-50%.
-At higher latitudes, e.g., 225 the Bohai Bay, the Korean Peninsula and the southern Japan, TCs make a substantial contribution 226 to total rainfall only in August and September.
-The spatial pattern of the contribution of TC 227 rainfall matches closely with the TC number shown in Figure 1.
-With most northward-moving TCs 228 occurring in September, the impact of TCs reaches as far north as 45°N in that month; since most 229 westward-moving TCs occur in October, the TC rainfall contribution also reaches its maximum 230 over the Indochina peninsula in October.
-23
+During JASO, the average contribution of TC rainfall over the southeastern coast of China is 10%-30%.
+The contribution is larger at lower latitudes, especially over islands (e.g., Taiwan, Hainan Island, and the Philippines), where the contribution is as high as 40%-50%.
+At higher latitudes (e.g., the Bohai Bay, the Korean Peninsula, and southern Japan), TCs make a substantial contribution to total rainfall only in August and September.
+The spatial pattern of the contribution of TC rainfall matches closely with the TC number shown in Fig. 1.
+With most northward-moving TCs occurring in September, the impact of TCs reaches as far north as 45°N in that month; since most westward-moving TCs occur in October, the TC rainfall contribution also reaches its maximum over the Indochina peninsula in October.